Type: Non-Linear Digital Filter

 Because the median is a robust statistic, unrepresentative pixel values (like extreme black or white dots caused by sensor noise) are effectively ignored, rather than being averaged into the result.

-We implement this using OpenCV's optimized backend.
+The implementation is as follows .
 The kernel size (k) determines the size of the neighbourhood.

 Constraint: The kernel size must always be an odd integer (e.g., 3, 5, 7) to ensure there is a single central pixel to replace.